Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 Although water softeners automatically switch in and out of regeneration mode, the timing mechanisms aren’t always perfect.
 Sometimes they get stuck or broken, and the softener keeps regenerating and never softens the water.

-In such cases, the first thing you need to do is to bypass the softening device and unplug it.
+In such cases, the first thing you need to do is bypass the softening device and unplug it.
 Then, you can call customer support and learn about the manufacturer’s recommended course of action.

 Water Softener Making a Loud Noise During Regeneration